Tomiwa Owolade

-Tomiwa Owolade (born July 1996) is a British journalist and author based in London.
+Tomiwa Owolade (born July 1996) is a British journalist and author based in London, England.
 His debut book, This is Not America, was the major winner of the 2021 Giles St Aubyn Award from the Royal Society of Literature for a first work of non-fiction.

 Early life

 Owolade was born in Nigeria in 1996 and moved to London in 2005.
 He studied English at Queen Mary, University of London, graduating with a first-class BA degree in 2018, and went on to earn a postgraduate degree in English from University College London in 2019.

 Career

 Journalism

 Owolade is a journalist and commentator on race, language, education, and free speech.
 He began his career at the UnHerd website.
-He is currently a columnist at The Times and contributes to The Observer, The Telegraph, New Statesman and London Evening Standard and BBC Radio 4 documentaries.
+He was a columnist at The Times and contributed to The Observer, The Telegraph, New Statesman and London Evening Standard and BBC Radio 4 documentaries.
+He is an assistant comment editor at The Telegraph.

 Diane Abbott controversy

 In April 2023, Owolade's column in The Observer on race and its role in differences in educational outcome in the UK provoked a letter from MP Diane Abbott in which she stated that Jews, Irish people and Travellers do not experience racism as black people do.
 This caused controversy and discussion during which Owolade supported calls for Abbott's resignation. and which resulted in her suspension from the Labour Party.
 Abbott withdrew her remarks and apologised.